 One of the great advantages of shipping container homes is how fast they can be stacked.
-As you can see in the video, Kam and Connie’s containers were delivered and placed on the foundation pads in under 8 hours!
+As you can see in the video, Kam and Connie’s containers were delivered and placed on the foundation pads in under eight hours!

-Two 40 foot high cube containers were used and provide Steve and his wife with around 640 square feet of living space.
+Two 40-foot high cube containers were used and provide Steve and his wife with around 640 square feet of living space.

-The total cost for this build was just under $30,000USD which equals out at around $47 per square foot.
+The total cost for this build was just under $30,000 which comes out at around $47 per square foot.